-As BRC audits are on the horizon for food and beverage manufacturers, keeping up to speed on the latest compulsory changes is critical for certification, to meet BRC’s Food Safety Standard and to hit the accompanying benchmarks for GFSI and FSMA.
+As BRCGS audits are on the horizon for food and beverage manufacturers, keeping up to speed on the latest compulsory changes is critical for certification, to meet BRC’s Food Safety Standard and to hit the accompanying benchmarks for GFSI and FSMA.
 Companies can use tools like modules and checklists to help ensure that their food safety culture is defined, measurable and continually improved.

-Although every manufacturer is unique, with food safety plans and practices geared to their own operation, there are ways to gauge an effective and holistic food safety culture, as mandated by the new Issue 8 of the BRC, which will be used in audits going forward after Feb.
+Although every manufacturer is unique, with food safety plans and practices geared to their own operation, there are ways to gauge an effective and holistic food safety culture, as mandated by the new Issue 8 of the BRCGS, which will be used in audits going forward after Feb.
 1.

 As food and beverage companies assess, plan, build and regularly evaluate their food safety culture, they can use tools like BRC’s Global Standards Food Safety Culture Model and also refer to their own checklists to make sure their organization is on track.